hyperdefined/CobaltTester/web/api.md

 ---
 This is a simple API to access the list of instances.
 You don't need to scrap the page itself.

 To access it, you can use <code>https://instances.hyper.lol/instances.json</code>.
 This JSON file is created when the script runs.
+The script runs at the top of every hour and completes within 20 minutes.

 Please set a proper user agent when making requests.